system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 <!--locations of photos and/or description may change.-->

-1. unscrew the eight (8) thumbscrews from the back of the Thelio.
+1. Unscrew the eight (8) thumbscrews from the back of the Thelio.
 2. Lift the lid up and off of the chassis.

 ![Thelio internals with Top Case completely removed](../../pictures/thelio-major/thelio-major-b2/IMG_1099.jpeg)